Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 Have you or someone the you love suffered from a gastrointestinal condition or cardiovascular problem as a result of taking this dangerous drug?

-Contact us today to schedule a free, confidential consultation.
+Contact our Cincinnati Benicar lawyers today to schedule a free, confidential consultation.
 We charge no upfront costs or legal fees unless you recover compensation.